wotbrew/idx/README.md

 Now this case is not too egregious, however in real code it is tempting to pass your indexes between functions, introducing accidental complexity to their signatures (the args would not be there if it were not for insufficient data structures).
 If you do not do that - you are often loosing gains by not sharing them as you repeatedly construct expensive indexes.

-Furthermore we have to structure our code around the indexes, they are not easy to add and remove independent of the usages.
+Furthermore we often have to structure our code around the indexes, they are not easy to add and remove independent of the usages.

 If you are manually creating indexes and have to change your data, then you have to do that yourself.